opnsense/docs/source/manual/firewall.rst

     The interface should show all rules that are used, when in doubt, you can always inspect the raw output of the ruleset in :code:`/tmp/rules.debug`

 ....................
-Ordering rules
+Rule sequence
 ....................

-.. _Firewall_Rule_Ordering_Rules:
+.. _Firewall_Rule_Sequence:

-The order in which the rules are displayed and processed can be customized:
+The sequence in which the rules are displayed and processed can be customized per section:

 * Select one or more rules using the checkbox on the left side of the rule.
 * Use the arrow button in the action menu on the right side of a rule in order to move selected rules before the rule where the action button is pressed.